 Better for the people who use them.

 No one spends more time with an Apple product than an Apple customer.
-By minimizing or outright eliminating many harmful toxins, we ensure that each product is safe to use, year after year.
-Our power cords are PVC- and phthalate‑free.
+By minimising or outright eliminating many harmful toxins, we ensure that each product is safe to use, year after year.
+Our power cords are PVC- and phthalate-free.
 Our touchscreens are arsenic-free.
 And our cases and enclosures are BFR-free.
 No other company does more to keep its products free of so many toxins.

 Better for the people who make them.

 Apple is committed to providing safe working conditions for the people who make our products.
 Many toxins are restricted not only in the products themselves but also in the manufacturing processes.
 And our suppliers know how seriously we take this.
-Our Regulated Substances Specification requires them to demonstrate compliance and subjects them to third‑party testing.
+Our Regulated Substances Specification requires them to demonstrate compliance, and subjects them to third-party testing.

 View our Supplier Responsibility Report

 Designing greener products means considering the environmental impact of the materials used to make them.
-From the glass, plastic, and metal in our products to the paper and ink in our packaging, we’re conscious of how those materials affect our products as well as our environment.
+From the glass, plastic and metal in our products to the paper and ink in our packaging, we’re conscious of how those materials affect our products as well as our environment.
 We continue to lead the industry in reducing or eliminating environmentally harmful substances, and we’re continually striving to make our products the cleanest and safest they can be.

 We work closely with our suppliers to make sure our products are free from the harmful substances we specify.
 And we go to great lengths to confirm that.
-In fact, it’s the mission of the Environmental Testing Lab we built at our headquarters in Cupertino.
+In fact, it’s the mission of the Environmental Testing Lab we built at our headquarters in Cupertino, California.
 There we submit our products’ components to rigorous analysis — including X-ray fluorescence spectroscopy and ion chromatography — to literally see what they’re made of.